 14. Dungeons and Dragons: Honor Among Thieves (2023)

-It might have only been released this year, but everyone who has been part of a D&D campaign knows it can be one hell of an adventure.
+It might have only been released in 2023, but everyone who has been part of a D&D campaign knows it can be one hell of an adventure.
 Honor Among Thieves is essentially a love letter to the spirit and creativity that’s inherent to the tabletop RPG, and that’s why fans of the game adore it so much.

 13. The Pagemaster (1994)